betawi/markdown-cv/index.md

 ## Currently

-Standing on the shoulders of giants
+OutStanding on the shoulders of giants

 ### Specialized in